Yinon-bar/react-feedback-app/README.md

 # Feedback App
-### this feedback app is a part of react course by Brad Traversy
+### This feedback app is a part of react course by Brad Traversy
+p however i make a changes in